 “Why was it necessary for Jesus to suffer so much?… By enduring faithfully in spite of great suffering, Jesus gave the best possible answer to Satan’s challenge.
 Jesus proved that a perfect man possessing free will could keep perfect integrity to God no matter what the Devil did.”
-(Ibid,51)
+(Bible Teach, 51)

-The Watchtower Society dared not acknowledge these truths because they show that Jesus is more than a perfect man and His work at the cross is beyond a human undertaking.
+The Watchtower Society dare not acknowledge these truths because they show that Jesus is more than a perfect man and His work at the cross is beyond a human undertaking.

-These sound Biblical, but they are not.
+This sounds biblical, but it’s not entirely biblical.
 The Watchtower believes in a partial works atonement.
 This view states that Jesus only made a down payment for sins and brought back only what Adam lost.
 The implication is that Jesus’ work was not sufficient for salvation or eternal life, so, a JW must work to prove himself worthy to receive salvation and eternal life:

 These stem from a warped view of justification and the atonement.
 By way of response:

 3. Once a sinner puts his faith in Christ, he or she receives Christ’s righteousness imputed to him.
 He is legally declared righteous by God.
 He doesn’t need to wait till Armageddon to be declared righteous by God.
-(Rom 3:20, 4:3, 5:1, Col 1:22).
+(Rom.
+3:20, 4:3, 5:1).

-4. The moment faith is placed in Christ, one has “passed from death unto life” (Jh 5:24) and has his name in the book of life.
-He receives “eternal life” and the benefits of salvation as a present possession, not in a future paradise earth.
-(2Cor 6:2, 1Jh 5:13, 2Pet 1:3)
+4. The moment faith is placed in Christ, one has “passed from death unto life” (Jn.
+5:24) and has his name in the book of life.
+He receives “eternal life” and the benefits of salvation as a present possession, not as in a future paradise earth (2Cor 6:2, 1Jn.
+5:13, 2Pet.
+1:3)

 If Jesus paid only what Adam lost, then how much was paid off by His sacrifice and how much can our works pay?
 How can we know that we have done enough good works to qualify us for salvation?